Resources

 Freestore Foodbank Clinic Pantry

 As part of their visit, each patient is screened for food insecurity.
-Crossroad Health Center partners with the Freestore Foodbank to provide shelf-stable food items at the time of visit to those patients who screen positive for food insecurity.
+Crossroad partners with the Freestore Foodbank to provide shelf-stable food items at the time of visit to patients who screen positive for food insecurity.

 Prevent Blindness Ohio